Chemex vs Aeropress – Should You Pour or Press?

 - Begin by placing a paper filter (folded into three parts) into the Chemex.

-- Rinse the paper filter with hot water to get rid of the paper flavor and make the filter stick in place then pour the water back into the pitcher.
+- Rinse the paper filter with hot water to get rid of the paper flavour and make the filter stick in place then pour the water back into the pitcher.

 - Add your coffee.